gonzakayunawel/linear_regression_tv_radio_newspaper/README.md

-# What's option with the best return of invesment to spend in advetisment?
+# What's option with the best return of invesment to spend in advertisment?

 # Simple Linear Regression